bchen2732/MFG-598-Final-Project/README.md

 ### 4. **Results Management**
 - Displays results within the GUI.
-- Gives the user the option to save the output as a CSV file for later use:
+- Gives the user the option to save the output as a .xlsx file for later use:
   - Users can specify a file name and save location.

 ---